By Wendy Stoltz / Last Modified On January 29, 2023

 Yep, most gluten-free pizza dough is sticky.
 Simply use an oiled spatula to transfer the gluten-free pizza dough from the bowl to your parchment paper.

-If you are looking for a grain-free, or low carb version, you'll love this Keto Pizza.
-Keto Tortillas is also a great thin pizza crust option.
+If you want a grain-free or low-carb version, you'll love this Keto Pizza.
+We have another popular recommendation here, too.
+Keto Tortillas also make a great thin pizza crust option.

 Looking for more GF recipe ideas?
 Check out our 55+ Best Gluten-Free Recipes.